-Computer technology and big data impact many aspects of modern everyday life, from the way we shop to how we navigate cities and connect with others via social media platforms.
+Computer technology and big data impact many aspects of modern life, from the way we shop to how we navigate cities and connect with others via social media platforms.
 Data scientists and computer scientists play an integral role in creating these digitally driven tools, making them user-friendly, and tapping into their potential to help companies refine their products and services.
-That said, the precise roles of these two professions differ significantly in terms of output and required skill set.
-This article examines the difference between data science vs. computer science and explains what it takes to work in these in-demand fields.
+That said, the precise roles of professionals in data science vs. computer science differ significantly in terms of output and required skill set.

 Data scientists look for meaning in large swaths of data using tools such as data visualization, data mining, and predictive statistical analysis.
 They develop the infrastructures needed for analytics, testing, developing decision-making through machine learning, and refining final data products.

 Computer science, on the other hand, refers to the study of computing design and architecture.
 Computer scientists develop computer hardware, software, and computing networks, working with tools that range from programming languages to artificial intelligence.
 They invent and design new approaches to computing or find innovative ways to use existing computing methodologies.

 It’s worth noting that data scientists and computer scientists can have cross-functional roles.
 However, data scientists tend to work closely with top executives to gain insights into company goals.
 With this understanding they can strategize ways to leverage company data to improve products and services.
 Computer scientists, who typically have backgrounds in computer engineering, tend to focus on software design and automation.

 Both jobs are integral to our modern world.
 A computer scientist might work as a software developer, creating the codes that underlie the mobile and computer applications we use to navigate, such as Google Maps.
 A data scientist might work to analyze the data generated by such apps.
 For example, tracking the most popular driving routes of Google Maps users can provide useful information to improve the functionality of the app.